There are at least 20 uncontacted tribes living in the Peruvian Amazon, all face catastrophe unless their land is protected

 Please help us fight for the rights of the world’s most vulnerable peoples.

-Act now to help the Uncontacted Indians of Peru
+Act now to help the Uncontacted Tribes of Peru

 Your efforts are crucial in defending the Uncontacted Tribes.
 Get involved in this urgent effort in the following ways.